zac7777/Entropy/Entropy/Sets/Pistols.md

 ##### Actions

-*Whip:* 1 AP: Melee Range, 1 bludgeoning damage
+*Whip:* 1 AP, Melee Range, 1 bludgeoning damage

 Accuracy: +20
 Critical: 0

 ---

-*Fire:* 2 AP: 30m, this move may only be used nine times before the "reload" action must be used
+*Fire:* 2 AP, 30m, this move may only be used nine times before the "reload" action must be used

 Accuracy: +20
 Critical: +5

 ---

-*Reload:* 2 AP: return all ammunition currently loaded to storage, this action costs up to 9 rounds of "9 millimetre" or a variant to use
+*Reload:* 2 AP, return all ammunition currently loaded to storage, this action costs up to 9 rounds of "9 millimetre" or a variant to use

 Proficiency requirement: 2